aleda145/blog/content/posts/serverless-dashboard-by-using-free-egress-from-cloudflare-r2.md

 </CORSConfiguration>
 ```

-The map could be shared with everyone on internet, without me being worried about waking up to
+With the above allow all CORS, the data could be shared with everyone on internet.
+I don't have to be worried about waking up to
-a huge cloud bill!
+a huge cloud bill, since it all costs zero!
 An additional benefit was that I could [provide the full json data](https://bostadsbussen.se/sold/data).
 So other interested parties don't need to hit hemnet.se servers and instead just download that file!

 The map is available on [https://bostadsbussen.se/sold/map](https://bostadsbussen.se/sold/map) (In Swedish!)